Holi is one of the most colorful and

 which Holi is celebrated, is very crucial with respect to our body.

-During the festival, the season is going through a change - from winters
+During the festival, the season is going through a change - from winter

-to summers.
+to summer.
 It is the period when people feel lethargic and drowsy.
 Holi

 provides them the opportunity to wear off their laziness, by enjoying